 When you have a home with wood burning appliances it is necessary to maintain them for your own safety.
 Preventative measures are first and foremost also vital to the well-being of you and your family.
 Having the wood burning technologies in your home inspected by a certified WETT Inspector assist you in protecting yourself and those in your care.

 WETT inspections are becoming a requirement amongst Canadian home insurance companies.
-A certified WETT inspection may be a part of their conditions to insure the property.
+A certified WETT inspection may be a part of their conditions to ensure the property.

 What to Expect for Your WETT Inspection